kybishop/ember-cli-moment-shim/README.md

 ## Upgrading

-Whenever an upgrading ember-cli-moment-shim, be sure to rerun the generator manually if not installed via `ember install`.
+Whenever upgrading ember-cli-moment-shim, be sure to rerun the generator manually if not installed via `ember install`.
 To do this, `ember g ember-cli-moment-shim`

 ## Enabling moment-timezone